StanfordSpezi/Spezi/Sources/Spezi/Spezi.docc/Spezi.md

 Reach out to us on social media and use the [Stanford Spezi Discussion Forum](https://github.com/orgs/StanfordSpezi/discussions) to ask any Spezi-related questions or share the projects you built with Spezi.

 Check out the [Stanford Biodesign Digital Health GitHub organization](https://github.com/StanfordBDHG) and [Stanford Biodesign Digital Health website at bdh.stanford.edu](https://bdh.stanford.edu), for example, applications built with Spezi and some of our related open-source and research projects.

+> Tip: You can find a complete list of the Swift-based Spezi modules on the [Spezi Swift Package Index](https://swiftpackageindex.com/StanfordSpezi) page.

 ### The Spezi Building Blocks